 Because Jesus is the Priest and Victim of the Mass, the Mass has an infinite value in itself.
 But the effect that the Mass has on mankind is finite and increases with the number of Masses applied to the intention.
 Therefore, it is more beneficial to have more Masses requested and heard for this intention.

-No. You can combine this intention with other intentions.
-As long as you actually attach this intention to your Mass hearing or rosary, you can submit to the spiritual bouquet.
+No. You can combine the stated intention with other intentions.
+As long as you actually attach the stated intention to your Mass hearing or rosary, you can submit it to the relevant spiritual bouquet.

-We update the numbers weekly so we can review submissions for plausibility and filter out anything extraneous.
+We update the numbers daily so we can review submissions for plausibility and filter out anything extraneous.
 While fulfilling your pledged offerings is between you and God, we want to do our part to keep the numbers as accurate as possible by reviewing the submissions first.
+We may also choose to publish your comment (in whole or in part, along with first name and country/state as provided in the form) if you give us permission to do so.

 This effort is organized by ordinary lay Catholics in the United States who love the Traditional Latin Mass and wish to see it remain a flourishing and normal part of the life of the Church.
 You may send us a message here.